-Please believe us when we say Habre's Nest is situated at a place surrounded by Red Pandas in all the directions.
+Please believe us when we say Habre's Nest is situated at a place surrounded by enigmatic creatures in all the directions.
 Habre's Nest is situated in Tinchule Forest, Kaiakata Village, Illam, Nepal but just other side of the road of Singalila National Park, WB, India though both the side is perfect habitat for Red Panda and heavenly beauty of eastern Himalayas, it is very remote.
 This Village has only one House apart from our Homestay.
 The Best way to reach here is- Fly to Bagdogra then Inova till the Singalila National Park gate (Manebhanjan) takes around 4 hrs and then Safari Land Rovers to Habre's Nest which takes another 2-2.30 hrs through the National Park.

 The facilities at the home stay include 4 double rooms with en-suite facilities, all rooms have balconies with a wonderful valley and sunset view, room fireplace, running hot and cold water, in-house bird studio, lounge and dining with a bar, trained naturalists and power back up.

 Please find the recommended 6 Days 5 Nights package below.
 If you do not have sufficient time to spend 5 nights at Habre's Nest we can offer a per night rate, but we would like to inform you that the Red Panda being a rare species we require at least 5 nights or more for a high success rate for sightings.